 Students must submit an Approval for Special Credits for Off-Campus Studies form (available in the Office of Off-Campus Studies, in the Office of the Registrar, and on the Registrar’s website), to the Registrar, upon approval of the appropriate department, for credits earned on non-Carleton off-campus study programs.

 All grades earned on approved off-campus study programs appear on a student's Carleton transcript.
 Only Carleton off-campus seminar grades are counted in the Carleton GPA.

 Required Leave of Absence

-Students participating during the summer in Carleton seminars (e.g., Carleton Economics Seminar in Cambridge) will be required to take a leave of absence one term (typically winter) during the following academic year.
+Students participating during the summer in Carleton seminars (e.g., Carleton Economics Seminar in Cambridge, Irish Literature and Culture in Ireland, Intensive Spanish Language in Spain) will be required to take a leave of absence one term (typically winter) during the following academic year.
 In the case of non-Carleton summer programs, no leave of absence is required, and credits earned during the summer are received as additional credit if approved in advance.